ePages-de/epages-docs/_posts/2016/2016-12-20-cqrs-and-elasticsearch.md

 In our microservices architecture we already rely on messaging for data synchronization, so there is no additional complexity introduced.
 Giving us the option to scale *product-view* individually from *product-management* is only a minor benefit, but nevertheless nice to have.

-By separating these two microservices, each of them can focus on it's special technology stack, keeping the amount of knowledge needed to maintain each of them at minimum.
+By separating these two microservices, each of them can focus on its special technology stack, keeping the amount of knowledge needed to maintain each of them at minimum.
-Having all the safety of a relational database for manipulating product data, and also offering features mandatory for every e-commerce site by using Elasticsearch is the biggest benefit.
+Having all the safety of a relational database for manipulating product data as well as offering features mandatory for every e-commerce site by using Elasticsearch, is the biggest benefit.

 [prev-blog-post]: /blog/2016/11/21/multitenancy-and-elasticsearch.html